How to Eat Healthy: 15 Easy Ways Without Counting Macros or Calories

 - Eat a protein-rich food at breakfast.
 Breakfast often gets short-changed when it comes to protein, but it’s smart to enjoy lean meats, fish, lentils, beans, eggs, cottage cheese, Greek yogurt or other protein-rich foods at each of your three main meals.
 You don’t need a high-protein diet, but do spread your protein intake out over the day.
 Your muscles – and maybe even your energy level – will be glad that you did.

 - Balance your meals.
 If you do this three days a day, you definitely don’t have to count macros.
 Eat some protein-rich foods, some vegetables and some high-fiber grains, starchy vegetables or legumes.
 In fact, I really like the looks of this new Canadian Food Guide plate.

-- Eat meals (and snacks, if hungry).
+- Eat meals (and snacks, only if hungry).
 I know that you grazers are hating me right now.
 Sorry.
 But I really feel that we are not supposed to always be in the fed state.
 That’s when insulin levels rise, blood sugar and triglycerides go up, fat is laid down, and the liver is working to process all of those nutrients.
 All those things need to happen, but they sure don’t need to be going on all day long.

 - Make your snacks count.
 Have a list of 5 or so wholesome foods that you enjoy for a snack.
 Reach for one of those when you need to eat between meals.
 Choosing from a list is so much easier than having an entire conversation in your head about what to eat and if it’s a good choice.
 Pick a food that fills in nutritional gaps – probably fruits and vegetables, no?
 Here’s a list of good snack choices.